dresl2000/Kickle/KickleFrontend/readme.md

 2. port components and downgrade them
 3. deprecate angular 1: use angular 4 root component, bootstrap angular 2 and its injector, eliminate angular 1.x registrations

+You can only upgrade AngularJS component directives to Angular.